Subscribe to updates

 Asset Transfer to Salisbury City Council

-The Cabinet is scheduled to consider a report regarding the potential transfer of public conveniences located at Central Car Park in Salisbury to Salisbury City Council.
-The report outlines that the facility was previously leased to Salisbury City Council, but they declined a further lease and returned the site to Wiltshire Council in March 2024, since which time it has remained closed.
-Salisbury City Council has now requested the freehold of the site to facilitate investment and reopening.
-The proposal is to declare the freehold interest surplus and authorise the Director of Assets to dispose of it to Salisbury City Council at nil consideration, with a reverter clause to protect Wiltshire Council's future position should a wider development of the site be planned.
+The Cabinet was scheduled to consider a report regarding the potential transfer of the freehold interest of the public conveniences at Central Car Park in Salisbury to Salisbury City Council.
+The report indicated that the building had previously been leased to Salisbury City Council, and following the end of that lease, the City Council had requested the freehold to facilitate its reopening.
+The proposal was to declare the asset surplus and authorise the Director of Assets to dispose of the freehold interest at nil consideration, with a reverter clause to be included in the transfer.
+This was presented as a way to enable Salisbury City Council to invest in and reopen the facility, removing the long-term liability from Wiltshire Council while protecting the potential for future regeneration.

 Special Free School Project - Acceptance of DfE Funding

-A report is to be presented concerning the acceptance of capital grant funding from the Department for Education (DfE) amounting to £4,080,000.
-This funding is offered as an alternative to proceeding with the building of an Alternative Provision (AP) free school in Wiltshire.
-The acceptance of this funding would enable the Council to create at least 80 places for children with social, emotional, and mental health (SEMH) needs across various provision types.
-This approach is seen as a more agile and rapid way to deliver these places compared to the original free school bid, allowing for distribution across multiple community areas.
-The funding is proposed to be added to the SEND High Needs Scheme within the Education and Skills Capital Programme, profiled over 2026/27 and 2027/28.
+A report was scheduled to be presented concerning the acceptance of £4,080,000 in capital grant funding from the Department for Education (DfE).
+This funding is offered as an alternative to progressing with the building of an Alternative Provision (AP) free school in Wiltshire.
+The acceptance of this funding would allow the Council to deliver at least 80 places for children with social, emotional, and mental health (SEMH) needs across various provision types, aligning with proposed national SEND reforms.
+The report highlighted that this approach would enable the delivery of places more rapidly and with greater agility than a new build project, allowing for provision in multiple community areas.
+The funding would be added to the SEND High Needs Scheme in the Education and Skills Capital Programme, profiled over 2026/27 and 2027/28.

 Fleet Route to Market